tupadr3/plantuml-icon-font-sprites/README.md

 More examples can be found [here](examples/)

+## Build

+Icons are generated with [font-icon-generator](https://github.com/tupadr3/font-icon-generator)

 ## Note

-* All brand icons are trademarks of their respective owners.
+-   All brand icons are trademarks of their respective owners.
-* Thanks to milo-minderbinder for [AWS-PlantUML](https://github.com/milo-minderbinder/AWS-PlantUML)
+-   Thanks to milo-minderbinder for [AWS-PlantUML](https://github.com/milo-minderbinder/AWS-PlantUML)

 ## Changelog

 #### v2.0.0

-* Added fa5, weather, gov and material
+-   Added fa5, weather, gov and material
-* Updated dev and fa to latest version
+-   Updated dev and fa to latest version
-* Fixed aspect ratios
+-   Fixed aspect ratios

 #### v1.0.0

-* Intital release
+-   Intital release

 Enjoy!